Robert Laidlow - Composer

 Photograph by Tom Haniff

-Robert’s music investigating the intersection of classical music, artificial intelligence, and creativity includes a number of orchestral, chamber, and solo works.
-‘Silicon’ (2022), a symphonic-length work for the BBC Philharmonic and artificial intelligence, explores human music-making in the age of AI and has been featured in the New York Times, the New Scientist, Sky News, Bachtrack, BBC Radio, and international television.
+Robert’s music investigating the intersection of classical music, artificial intelligence, and creativity spans orchestral, chamber, and solo works.
+‘TECHNO-UTOPIA’ (2025), commissioned by BBC Radio 3 and the Berlin Radio Symphony Orchestra, and ‘Silicon’ (2022), a symphonic-length work for the BBC Philharmonic, explore human music-making in the age of AI and have been featured in the New York Times, the New Scientist, Sky News, Bachtrack, BBC Radio, and international television.
 ‘Post-Singularity Songs’ (2023) for soprano Stephanie Lamprea, uses AI to invent creation myths and love songs, situating this technology as oracle and worldbuilder.
 ‘Tui’ (2024), for International Contemporary Ensemble, examines AI in relation to other non-human intelligence.

 Robert’s creative process also frequently involves collaborations with scientists.
-He is currently beginning work on ‘Exoplanets’, a set of orchestral movements developed through conversation with astrophysicists working with NASA’s James Webb Space Telescope.
-He is midway through a long-term project translating each of the four fundamental forces into music, having composed ‘Gravity’ (2020) for the Echea Quartet and ‘Chromodynamics’ (2021) for the Royal Liverpool Philharmonic Orchestra.
+His 2025 work ‘Exoplanets’, commissioned by the London Philharmonic Orchestra, the Basel Sinfonieorchester and Interfinity Festival, is a set of orchestral movements developed through collaboration with astrophysicists working with NASA’s James Webb Space Telescope.
+He is midway through a long-term project translating the four fundamental forces into music, having composed ‘Gravity’ (2020) for the Echea Quartet and ‘Chromodynamics’ (2021) for the Royal Liverpool Philharmonic Orchestra.

-Compositional projects in 24-25 include the premiere of ‘content’, music about the Internet for saxophonist David Zucchi and electronics, ‘PLAY’, a partnership transforming video game controllers into expressive musical instruments, and ‘TECHNO-UTOPIA’, a concerto for AI-powered digital instruments and orchestra.
+Compositional projects in 24-25 include the premiere of ‘content’, music about the Internet for saxophonist David Zucchi and electronics, ‘PLAY’, a partnership transforming video game controllers into expressive musical instruments, and an immersive solo opera with the singer Peter Braithwaite.

 Robert’s work has been performed by leading musicians in the UK, including the Riot Ensemble, Psappha, the Britten Sinfonia, the Elias Quartet, Chineke!, and Joseph Havlat.
-He has been awarded a Royal Philharmonic Society Composer’s Prize, an Ivan Juritz Prize, and been nominated for two Ivor Novello Composers Awards along with the RMA Tippett Medal.
+He has been commissioned by the Royal Philharmonic Society Composer’s Prize, awarded an Ivan Juritz Prize, and been nominated for two Ivor Novello Composers Awards along with the RMA Tippett Medal.

 Photograph by Jonathan Slater